Abandoned & Little-Known Airfields:

 for the army's top-secret Military Intelligence Service Language School.

-nor on the August 1944 Regional Aeronautical Chart (courtesy of Jonathan Westerling).
+on the August 1944 Regional Aeronautical Chart (courtesy of Jonathan Westerling),

-A 1946 aerial photo showed Crissy Field to have an unpaved runway,
+A 7/28/46 aerial view looking southwest showed Crissy Field to have an unpaved runway,

 but with some sort of paved surface on the south side that curved over the western portion of the runway.